kvalle/greetr/blogpost.md

 So, what happens here?

-First, since Apache won't automagically be running the wsgi-file from within our nice and cozy custom made Python environment, we need to manually make the installed modules available.
+First, since Apache won't be able to autodetect the wsgi-file from far inside our custom made Python environment, we need to manually make the installed modules available.
 We do this by specifying the path to our pyenv, and calling `site.addsitedir`.

 Secondly, we add the location of `greetr` to Pythons system path.